This post contains links that we may earn a small commission for at no cost to you read more

 Both of these connected rowers are easy to use and have fun, engaging workouts.

 Both have membership fees and prices that are nearly equal.
 The Aviron Impact Series Rower takes up a bit more floor space to use, but the Aviron Strong series is the same size as the Ergatta.

 Ergatta doesn’t fold, nor does the Strong Series rower, but both of these will sit upright.

 Both Aviron and Ergatta have their own unique style and which one you prefer is a matter of taste.
 Both machines are designed to make your workouts fun, and both have strong structural frames.

 I think what it boils down to in the end is your own personal preferences.

-Ergatta rower Vs Aviron rower.
+Ergatta rower vs Aviron rower.
 Both are fantastic smart rowers that are well worth the price, and whichever you choose makes you a winner.

-Stay healthy and happy rowing!
+Stay active and healthy, and happy rowing!

 CEO & Founder of RowingCrazy, National Rower, Coxswain Womens Eight Team, Rowing Coach & Writer